APT (software): Usage

 APT is a collection of tools distributed in a package named apt.
 A significant part of APT is defined in a C++ library of functions; APT also includes command-line programs for dealing with packages, which use the library.
 Three such programs are apt, apt-get and apt-cache.
 They are commonly used in examples because they are simple and ubiquitous.
 The apt package is of "important" priority in all current Debian releases, and is therefore included in a default Debian installation.
 APT can be considered a front end to dpkg, friendlier than the older dselect front end.
 While dpkg performs actions on individual packages, APT manages relations (especially dependencies) between them, as well as sourcing and management of higher-level versioning decisions such as release tracking and Upgrade Suppression.

 APT is often hailed as one of Debian's best features, which Debian developers attribute to the strict quality controls in Debian's policy.

-A major feature of APT is the way it calls dpkg — it does topological sorting of the list of packages to be installed or removed and calls dpkg in the best possible sequence.
+A major feature of APT is the way it calls dpkg –it performs topological sorting of the list of packages to be installed or removed and calls dpkg in the best possible sequence.
 In some cases, it utilizes the --force options of dpkg.
 However, it only does this when it is unable to calculate how to avoid the reason dpkg requires the action to be forced.